If you love playing games on your PC, then Windows will grant you access to the widest selection of titles, including many retro titles.

-One of the reasons Windows is so popular is that it is compatible with so many devices and applications.
+One of the reasons Windows is so popular is that it is compatible with many devices and applications.
 This is great for many different types of users, but especially gamers.
-Windows users have access to more great quality free games than any other platform, as well as epic AAA titles, and classic and retro releases.
+Windows users have access to more great quality free games than any other platform, epic AAA titles, and classic and retro releases.

-It remains incredibly popular today, with around 35 million people playing at least one game every month, more than 30 years after it was originally created.
-That figure also doesn’t include the many clones and copies that are available to play on Windows and other devices.
+It remains incredibly popular today, with around 35 million people playing at least one game every month, more than 30 years after it was created.
+That figure also doesn’t include the many clones and copies available to play on Windows and other devices.

 Microsoft caused an uproar when it removed it from Windows 8, and quickly backtracked, releasing a downloadable version from the Microsoft Store.